JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 - Helps the create organizational rules to evaluate the scale for resources.
 - Is possible apply in a signature
+- You can create rules applied as soon new resource as created, for examples, if you need that all new resources created in resource group need inherit a tag by resource group.
 - Determine an limnit to create new resources, based in categories, Storage, Network, computational, Security and Monitoring
 - ![image](https://i.ytimg.com/vi/obWeyLHWQIY/maxresdefault.jpg)